 The movie scrapes three stars mostly due to the overwhelming amounts of goodwill that the original still has to this day and it’s a legitimate kick to see the boys, endearingly bestowed with middle aged spread and tooled up with their proton packs but ultimately Ghostbusters II finds itself in an incredibly odd place: too late to capitalize, too soon for nostalgia and the whole affair lacks a certain… spirit.

 The timeless first movie asked the iconic question Who Ya Gonna Call?
-It’s still the Ghostbusters but this time you’ll definitely be reversing the charges…
+It’s still the Ghostbusters but this time you might want to think about reversing the charges…